 Below is a list of 10 recommended web hosting services.
 The WP hosting provider with the lowest price point overall is Bluehost.

-However, we’ve tried several different web hosting providers.
+However, we’ve tried several different web hosts.
 Support and performance issues equal time and money.
 We use WPX simply because we’ve learned that the additional monthly payment is worth it.

 Therefore, we’re offering you 90 percent off your first month when you choose a WPX pricing plan and enter coupon code: MATT90.